mrsilver76/plex-autoshutdown/README.md

 For Windows, I recommend [Notepad++](https://notepad-plus-plus.org/) but Notepad will do.
 For Linux, I recommend [nano](https://www.nano-editor.org/) which usually comes preinstalled with most distributions.

-There are two things in the code you can easily change:
+There are two things in the code you can easily change.
+You must change the `PLEX_TOKEN` setting, the other one is optional:

-### MIN_UPTIME

-This is the minimum amount of time (in seconds) that a server must have been running (the “uptime”) before the script will work.
-The default (and recommended) value is `7200` which equates to 2 hours.

-Using `7200` as an example, if you turn back on your Plex server at (say) 1am, then it will not attempt to turn the server back off again until 3am, even if you stop using it at 1:30am.

-> :warning: If you set this value too low, then your server may turn off very quickly after you have turned it back on.

 ### PLEX_TOKEN